Skip to main content

 As there is limited space within the Karanga-a-Hape Station precinct’s roads, we’ve reconsidered the location of parking spaces and loading zones.
 We are:

 The opening of the CRL and Karanga-a-Hape Station will transform the neighbourhood into a major transport hub, connecting buses and trains from many areas of Auckland.
-To allow bus services to provide quicker, more reliable journeys which makes them a more realistic transport option for many people, we are:
+We are:

-• creating new bus lanes on Pitt St between Karangahape Road and Vincent Street.
+• creating new bus lanes on Pitt Street between Karangahape Road and Vincent Street

-• putting bus stops outside the Beresford Square station entrance on the western side of Pitt Street.
+• adding bus stops outside the Beresford Square station entrance on the western side of Pitt Street.

 Construction information